arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 - one able to detect a closing tag
 - one that parses something (you don't care what)

-then you can think of transforming a parser of "something" into a parser of "something surrounded by tags", with:
+then you can think of transforming a "parser of something" into a "parser of something surrounded by tags", with:

 ```fsharp
 let surroundedBy before after parser = before >>. parser .>> after